openshift-labs/lab-developing-with-odo/workshop/content/060-creating-new-binary-component.md

 ## Component configuration
 When creating a component, some configuration will be inherited by default, but there is a way to override these defaults.

-An example is the memory and cpu for you component.
+An example is the memory and cpu for your component.
 When deploying components in an OpenShift platform, ``odo`` will not impose any configuration for cpu and memory, but sometimes the platform does impose some values for the minimum and maximum cpu and memory a deployment can have.

 If you want to explicitly set these values, you could have done before: